 14. When two nine weeks are used to determine a final grade, each nine weeks shall count 50% of the final grade.
 The total shall be divided by two (2).

-When a semester exam is given, each of the nine weeks grades shall count 40% and the exam grade shall count 20% of the final grade, and the total shall be divided by five (5).
+For a course in which a semester exam is given, each of the nine weeks grades shall count 40% and the exam grade shall count 20% of the final grade, and the total shall be divided by five (5).